Overview of Maryland Mortgages

 Maryland Mortgage Rates Quick Facts

 Well-known for its Chesapeake Bay and Atlantic coastlines, Maryland is a hub for sailing, U.S. history and blue crabs, a state specialty.
-From historic Baltimore to the mountain views of Frederick, Maryland is rich in culture and natural beauty.
-Maryland mortgage rates are typically even with the national average.
-The 2016 Maryland mortgage rates are continuing to follow that trend.
+From historic Baltimore to the mountain views of Frederick, Maryland, it's rich in culture and natural beauty and a great place to own a home.
+Maryland mortgage rates are typically a little above national averages.

 Maryland Historic Mortgage Rates*